diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US231/readme.md

 ## 4. Design

-In this section, we describe the design approach adopted for implementing US231.
+In this section, we describe the design approach adopted for implementing **US231**.
 The class diagram includes the key components responsible for handling the listing of public figures, with a clear separation between the UI, application logic, domain model, and persistence infrastructure.

 ### 4.1.
 Realization

-The class diagram below represents the realization of the US231 — listing public figures.
+The class diagram below represents the realization of the **US231 — Figure Catalogue**.
 It illustrates how the UI component communicates with the controller, which retrieves public figures from the configured repository (either JPA or in-memory).
 The retrieved domain entities are then mapped to DTOs and returned to the presentation layer.